coredao-org/CoreDAO-Docs/docs/Dev-Guide/dapp-on-core.md

 5. Make sure to save the Address of Storage Contract at which is deployed, as obtained above, this will be used for interacting with smart contract from the dApp's frontend.

 🎉 Congratulations!
-You have successfully learned how to create, compile, and deploy a smart contract on the Core Chain Testnet using the Hardhat.
+You have successfully learned how to create, compile, and deploy a smart contract on the Core Testnet using the Hardhat.

 ## Interacting with Smart Contract through Frontend